Laura Nichols

 I have also contacted the House Election Committee Chair and the Secretary of State's Office in hopes they can answer some of my questions.

-On a lighter note, today at lunch my colleages and I were bombarded by a Sarah Palin impersonator.
+On a lighter note, today at lunch my colleagues and I were bombarded by a Sarah Palin impersonator.
 She was walking around the Capitol with her "fake" public relations assistant while shaking hands and telling people to vote for her.
-Could this be a campaign move or halloween spook?
+Could this be a campaign move or Halloween spook?
 Either way, the Missouri Digital News reporters found it pretty hysterical.

 October 22, 2008